-For a no obligation free quote call us now and find out how easy we can make the process for your renovation needs today.
+For a no-obligation free quote contact us now and find out how easy we can make the process for your needs today!

-Create exceptional spaces with the versatility and resilience of plasterboard!
+Create exceptional spaces with the versatility and resilience of Gyprock & Plasterboard!

 Plasterboard or gyprock is essential for safe and reliable construction of new interior walls.
 These expansive sheets of gypsum compressed firmly between ‘facer’ and ‘backer’ layers are convenient to handle and install and offer a superb structural and safety profile.

 Gypsum rock, also known as calcium sulfate dehydrate is the main constituent of both plasterboard, gyprock and a wide variety of plasters.
 This naturally occurring mineral is used as mined in plasterboard.